How do I stop drinking?

 There are many reasons for giving up alcohol.
 For example, you may be looking to lead a healthier lifestyle or save money.
 But, if your reason is because you think you may have a drinking problem, it is recommended that you seek medical advice before you do anything.

 Admitting that you have a problem to someone may seem embarrassing or shameful, but it’s really important to get the right support.
-Suddenly giving up alcohol when you were drinking heavily can cause you to experience alcohol withdrawal symptoms.
+If you suddenly stop drinking alcohol when you were heavily consuming it, this can cause you to experience alcohol withdrawal symptoms.
 These can include irritability, poor concentration, shakiness, tiredness, difficulty sleeping and nightmares.
 People can also experience sweating, headaches, nausea, vomiting, palpitations and a lack of appetite.

 Alcohol withdrawal can also lead to what is known as delirium tremens (DTs), the most severe form of alcohol withdrawal.
 This is very serious and can even be life-threatening, where your condition can worsen very quickly and need immediate medical care.